perladvent/perldotcom/content/legacy/_pub_2006_12_21_using-java-classes.md

         }, $class;
     }

-I extended [Java::JCR::Repository](http://search.cpan.org/~hanenkamp/Java-JCR/lib/Java/JCR/Repository.pm) to add a constructor that calls the Jackrabbit constructor.
+I extended [Java::JCR::Repository](https://metacpan.org/pod/Java::JCR::Repository) to add a constructor that calls the Jackrabbit constructor.
 Done.

 ### Handling Special Cases

 With all that work, I still couldn't make the second hop because I still hadn't resolved the whole problem of passing an array of characters.
 However, with the infrastructure I had in place, this was now solvable.

-I created an additional YAML configuration file named [specials.yml](http://search.cpan.org/src/HANENKAMP/Java-JCR-0.07/inc/specials.yml).
+I created an additional YAML configuration file named _specials.yml_.
 This file contains hand-coded alternatives to use where appropriate.
 I then wrote an alternative for the new constructor:

     javax.jcr.SimpleCredentials:
       new: |-